0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-React Native, especilaly is a great example of this.
+React Native, especially is a great example of this.

-Having built many production apps in React Native over the last few years of my career in industry, my lasting impression is that it's a horrible ecosystem full of nightmares saved by a single thing:
+Having built many production apps in React Native over the last few years of my career, my lasting impression is that it's a horrible ecosystem full of nightmares saved by a single thing:

 Web developers prefer to write javascript than java, or swift.